model-checking/kani-verifier-blog/_posts/2023-08-03-turbocharging-rust-code-verification.md

 We implemented direct GOTO binary serialisation in Kani, which allows us to skip the costly invocation of `symtab2gb`.
 Kani can now perform the MIR-to-GOTO code generation and GOTO binary export 4X faster than before.

-The table below reports total time and memory consumption when running `kani --tests --only-codegen` with `kani-0.33.3` for three crates of the `s2n-quic` project, with JSON symbol table export versus GOTO binary export.
+The table below reports total time and memory consumption when running with `kani-0.33.0` for code generation only, for three crates of the `s2n-quic` project, with JSON symbol table export versus GOTO binary export.

 | Crate               | User time (JSON) | User time (GOTO bin.) | Peak Mem.
 (JSON) | Peak Mem.
 (GOTO bin.) |
 | ------------------- | ---------------: | --------------------: | ---------------: | --------------------: |